dirkmunro89/SOAPs/README.md

 ## Execution

-Run with
+Scipy and Numpy required.

+Tested on Ubuntu 20.04 LTS with

 `python3 main.py | tee history.txt`

-Scipy and Numpy packages required.
-Tested on Ubuntu 20.04 LTS.
+and on Raspbian GNU/Linux 10 with

+`python main.py | tee history.txt`

 ## Problem setup